 Spend the afternoon and evening in Palm Springs enjoying the kaleidoscope of cultural and artistic options.
 Experience the Palm Springs Art Museum, Museum of Architecture & Design, Agua Caliente Cultural Museum, and tours showcasing the city’s vast collection of midcentury modern architecture.
 Be sure to stop by the artist-owned galleries in the Backstreet Art District, which hosts an evening open house the first Wednesday of every month.

-Find your inner hipster at the Hard Rock Hotel, home to a variety of rock and roll memorabilia.
-Relax in the swanky lounge.
+Find your inner hipster at Ace Hotel & Swim Club, home to a variety of events such as karaoke, poolside DJs and comedy night.
 If it’s Thursday night, venture out to the Palm Springs VillageFest in the heart of downtown Palm Springs, a colorful outdoor fair sure to entice you with its art vendors and food.